When did digital tachographs come in?

 Since then, the tachograph system is digital and based on a Public Key Infrastructure (PKI).

-It is the only European project so far guaranteeing full interoperability within the countries of the EU (and the UK) and AETR (European Agreement concerning the Work of Crews of Vehicles Engaged in International Road Transport).
+It is the only European project so far guaranteeing full interoperability within the countries of the EU, EEA, and AETR (European Agreement concerning the Work of Crews of Vehicles Engaged in International Road Transport).

 Offering an exceptionally high level of security, the digital tachograph is the first cross-border interoperable project of its kind, making roads safer in Europe while ensuring better conditions for drivers.

 How many countries are using digital/smart tachographs?